PR-CYBR/vTOC/docs/DEPLOYMENT.md

 Supabase enforces RLS by default; the bootstrap CLI applies policies aligned with station roles.
 When importing data manually, reapply policies or run `python -m scripts.bootstrap_cli setup cloud --apply` to let the automation restore them.

+### Cloud bootstrap workflow

+Running `python -m scripts.bootstrap_cli setup cloud` now delegates to a Python generator that mirrors the container workflow:

+- A `configBundle` override supplied via `--config`/`--config-json` is preferred.
+When no override is present the generator attempts to read the `config_bundle` Terraform output from `infrastructure/terraform` and gracefully falls back to [`scripts/defaults/config_bundle.local.json`](../scripts/defaults/config_bundle.local.json) when state or the Terraform binary is unavailable.
+- Terraform and Ansible assets are written under `infra/terraform` and `infra/ansible` along with `infra/cloud-manifest.json`.
+The manifest captures Fly.io image references, required secrets, next commands, and the dynamic inventory source so AI assistants can return structured guidance to operators.
+- `infra/ansible/inventory.ini` resolves the backend host IP from Terraform outputs.
+Until `terraform apply` completes the companion `group_vars/all.yml` issues `terraform -chdir infra/terraform output -raw backend_ip` at playbook runtime, avoiding the previous `1.2.3.4` placeholder.
+- The CLI prints the manifest JSON after generation, making it easy to hand the structured summary back to an operator or feed it into downstream automation.

+When `--apply` or `--configure` is specified, the generator runs `terraform apply`/`ansible-playbook` from the generated directories and refreshes the manifest so the inventory reflects the assigned address.

 ### Supabase Auth considerations

 - Operator logins use Supabase Auth.
 Configure providers (email, SSO) in the Supabase dashboard and align JWT claims with the